 - Wash your hands frequently (be very disciplined about this), and keep them away from your face;

 - Use sanitiser gel frequently if you have to be out and about;

 - Avoid touching your face (especially your eyes, nose and mouth);

 - Steer well clear of anyone obviously sick;

 - Use a tissue when you cough, dispose of the tissue safely and wash your hands afterwards;

-- If it is necessary to allow others in your home, ensure visitors wash their hands when they come in;
+- If it is necessary to allow others in your home, or go to others homes, HANDS FACE SPACE, VENTILATE;

 - Drink plenty of water throughout the day;

 - Take your own temperature everyday;